 Make a Donation

-Although Reading School is a state secondary school, we have to fundraise for those aspects of our work that are not covered by our Department for Education funding.
+Reading School is a state secondary school and we have to fundraise for those aspects of our work that are not covered by our Department for Education funding.
 Our DfE funding covers the core cost of delivering the national curriculum, including salaries, teaching resources, lighting, heating and some basic maintenance.
 It does not cover the cost of major upgrades to school facilities, although we are able to apply for capital funds when these are available.
-It also does not cover the cost of our co-curricular programme of lunchtime and after school activities, which enables pupils to expand their range of skills and knowledge.
+DfE funding is not provided for the maintenance and conservation of our Grade II listed buildings which form the central part of the school buildings.
+It also does not cover the cost of our essential co-curricular programme of lunchtime and after school activities, which enables pupils to expand their range of skills and knowledge outside the classroom.

 Our Current Priority Projects Are:

-To help us complete this project by August 2016, you can make a donation online to the Sponsor an Element Campaign
+To help us complete these projects, you can make a donation by contributing to the 365 Building an Even Better Campaign in the sum of £30 per month.

 - Co-curricular activities are an essential part of the education that we offer at Reading School.
 They are an important counterpoint to academic work and enable boys to develop leadership skills and to explore interests and skills that will help them to fulfil their potential.
 They are also key to the development of skills that are difficult to learn in the classroom alone.
 Attributes such as resilience, self-reliance, empathy, the ability to communicate with and to work with others are all essential to living a full and successful life in the modern world.

-We provide over 50 co-curricular and leadership activities throughout the year at a total annual cost of £85,000.
-These include clubs and discussion groups to encourage interests such as art, public speaking, philosophy, computing, science, geography, languages and enterprise; music groups, including choirs, bands, and classical ensembles; sports teams for athletics, football, rugby, lacrosse, cricket, rowing, chess, badminton and triathlon; Inspire Lectures and talks to broaden boys’ understanding of important issues; and service activities such as the CCF, Duke of Edinburgh and Community Service through the Future Stories Project.
+We provide over 50 co-curricular and leadership activities throughout the year at a total annual cost of £90,000.
+These include clubs and discussion groups to encourage interests such as art, public speaking, philosophy, computing, science, geography, languages and enterprise; music groups, including choirs, bands, and classical ensembles; sports teams for athletics, football, rugby, lacrosse, cricket, badminton chess and bridge; Inspire Lectures and talks to broaden understanding of important issues; and service activities such as the CCF, Duke of Edinburgh and Community Service through the Future Stories Project.

 You can make a general donation to the School to support these projects now and in the future via our VirginMoneyGiving Page.
 You can also download a donation form and send it, with your gift, to the Development Office at Reading School.
 If you prefer to support the Biology and Chemistry Building exclusively, you can support our Sponsor an Element Campaign.